paypal/permissions-sdk-ruby/README.md

-# Permissions
+# Permissions SDK

-SDK for Permissions.
+The PayPal Permission SDK provides Ruby APIs for developers to request and obtain permissions from merchants and consumers, to execute APIs on behalf of them.
+The permissions include variety of operations from processing payments to accessing account transaction history.

 ## Installation